 Andre had a piano cover draped over him until he woke up.

-Hulk Hogan, in the HBO Andre the Giant documentary, also remembers once waking up to find Andre sleeping on the floor in the hotel lobby while on the road.
+In the HBO Andre the Giant documentary, Hulk Hogan also remembers once waking up to find Andre sleeping on the floor in the hotel lobby while on the road.
 This sort of thing wasn’t out of the ordinary.

 Don’t let that fool you into thinking he would appear drunk when conscious., though